-RMCCDC is a two day event and the first competition that specifically focuses on the operational aspect of managing and protecting an existing “commercial” network infrastructure.
-Not only do students get a chance to test their knowledge in an operational environment, they will also get a chance to network with industry professionals who are always on the look out for up and coming engineers.
+RMCCDC specifically focuses on the operational aspect of managing and protecting an existing “commercial” network infrastructure.
+Not only do students get a chance to test their knowledge in an operational environment, they will also demonstrate their profiency defending a typical network while under threat from an unknown adversary, the Red team.
+Our sponsors and volunteers are always on the look out for up and coming security peopl.
 RMCCDC provides a unique opportunity for students and industry professionals to interact and discuss many of the security and operational challenges the students will soon face as they enter the job market.

-RMCCDC not only benefits the students involved, but will also benefit corporations as these graduates will be bringing a more experienced skill set to their jobs upon beginning their employment.
+RMCCDC not only benefits the students involved, but will also benefits corporations as these graduates will be bringing a more experienced skill set to their jobs upon beginning their employment.
 RMCCDC also provides direct feedback for schools to exercise, reinforce, and examine their security and information technology curriculum.
-For more information on attending, participating, sponsoring, or volunteering for the 2015 Rocky Mountain Cyber Defense Competition.
+For more information on attending, participating, sponsoring, or volunteering for the 2016 Rocky Mountain Cyber Defense Competition.